blueluna/nl80211-rs/README.md

-# Experiments with nl80211 in Rust
+# nl80211 in Rust

-Licensed under the MIT license.
+Handling nl80211, IEEE 802.11 Netlink protocol, in Rust.
+Work in progress.

 ## Example